The constant

 the challenge was extraordinary, but also at the limits of our

-imagine to go through the toughness of such a wilderness if especially
+we imagine to go through the toughness of such a wilderness if

-one of us (Olga) had serious health problems.
-Olga herself knew
+especially one of us (Olga) had serious health problems.
+Olga

-that she might become a serious handicap for the other members
+the problem was that she might become a serious handicap for

-she had to be taken immediately to the doctor.
-But none of us
+that she had to be taken immediately to the doctor.
+But none

-even questioned whether it was the case for her to remain at home.
+of us even questioned whether it was the case for her to remain

 Brave days were to come: we had to cope with landslides, ravines,